Gimba/Occupancy/README.md

 ## Installation
 To use the script only the file 'Occupancy.zip' needs to be downloaded.
 Save it to a folder that is part of your environment variable PATH (http://www.linfo.org/path_env_var.html) or add the folder you want to keep 'Occupancy.zip' to PATH.
 ## Usage
-Here are examples how to use it:
+Here is an example how to use it:

 `python Occupancy.zip -r 23 -i "WT.prmtop WT.inpcrd  F2196A.prmtop F2196A.inpcrd  F2196A.prmtop prod_1.nc 101 200 F2196A.prmtop prod_2.nc 101 200" -hy -a`